Could inflammatory bowel disease and colon cancer be prevented by changing the shape of a single protein?

 More than ten Virginia Tech faculty members and students are working on the project, including co-principal investigator Liwu Li, a professor of biological sciences in the College of Science; Clay Caswell, an assistant professor of bacteriology in the veterinary college; Rich Helm, an associate professor of biochemistry in the College of Agriculture and Life Sciences; Dan Slade, an assistant professor of biochemistry in the College of Agriculture and Life Sciences; and Tanya LeRoith, a clinical associate professor of anatomic pathology in the veterinary college.

 "Working on this project alongside Dr. Allen and our fellow collaborators has personally been a great experience," said Rothschild.
 "It's really exciting when your findings have the potential for clinical implications that can be applied to help patients.
-From a scientist's perspective, that's what it's all about, and hopefully our findings provide a good avenue for development of future therapeutics to treat maladies such as and colon cancer."
+From a scientist's perspective, that's what it's all about, and hopefully our findings provide a good avenue for development of future therapeutics to treat maladies such as inflammatory bowel disease and colon cancer."

-Wednesday 1 February 2017
+Wednesday, 1 February 2017

 Surgery for IBD